supertazon/GC-anim-Wii/README.md

   - Scroll down to highlight "Replace Health Screen with Backmenu" scroll right to mark it as "enabled"
   - Scroll down to highlight "save settings" and press A

 Now everytime you boot up your Wii it should play the animation.
-If you remove the SD card it should skip the animation and boot straight to the Wii System Menu
+If you remove the SD card it should skip the animation and boot straight to the Wii System Menu.

+## Added functionalities
+  - The camera can be moved around with the Gamecube controller's C-stick.

 ## Why?
 I have built a Wii portable, the [Famicom Gboy](https://bitbuilt.net/forums/index.php?threads/famicom-gboy.5514/), and it feels fantastic.
 The BitBuilt community has done an incredible job on the hardware and software side of things with a really integrated experience.
 However, I wasn't truly satisfied with RVLoader's splashscreen and wanted something that felt closer to the real experience.